 (3) that conduct or communication has the purpose or effect of substantially interfering with an individual’s employment, public accommodations or public services, education, or housing, or creating an intimidating, hostile, or offensive employment, public accommodations, public services, educational, or housing environment.Minn.
 Stat.
 363A.03, subd.
 43.

-Courts engrafted this “severe and pervasive” requirement onto a sexual harassment claims over 30 years ago.
+Courts engrafted this “severe or pervasive” requirement onto a sexual harassment claims over 30 years ago.
 (See the Kenneh v.
 Homeward Bound Minnesota Court of Appeals decision at p.
 8) (and see here (the seminal case) (and see here (a thorough recent article on the subject by Sheila Engelmeier, Heather Tabery, with assistance by Colin Thomsen)).
 Why?
 Because the statutory definition of “sexual harassment” is so vague and subjective that the courts felt compelled to constrict its application to balance the rights and interests between employers and employees.

-Earlier this year, there were legislative efforts to remove the “severe and pervasive” requirement from plaintiff’s burden in a sexual harassment case.
+Earlier this year, there were legislative efforts to remove the “severe or pervasive” requirement from plaintiff’s burden in a sexual harassment case.
 Those efforts failed.
 Now we will see whether Ms. Assata Kenneh and her lawyers have better luck before the Minnesota Supreme Court, which has granted her petition for review of her case against Homeward Bound, Inc. (petition, here, response, here).